Tibetan Annals: Contents

 The Annals begin with a very brief account of the early events of the reign of Songtsen Gampo, the first Tibetan Emperor.
 From the time the Chinese Princess Wencheng arrived in 643 CE until Songtsen Gampo's death in 650 it is possible to accurately date the entries.
 It then gives a dated, year-by-year précis of important events from 650 to 764 CE.
 For example, in 763 CE, Tibetan soldiers captured the Chinese capital of Chang'an for fifteen days when the ruling Tang dynasty was recovering from the An Lushan Rebellion.
-Of course, annals continued to be recorded after this date but, unfortunately, only one or two other minor fragments have survived.
+Of course, annals continued to be recorded after this date, but only one or two other minor fragments have survived.
 The Tibetan cyclic system dates are in much-faded red ink.

 These accounts, generally accepted as sober court records, provide a priceless view of Tibet in its early phase of expansion and establishment as a powerful empire.
 They also provide a valuable way of checking and dating events mentioned in later Tibetan and Chinese historical records.

 Neither the Annals nor the Chronicle make any mention of Buddhism in the reign of Songtsen Gampo.